codingfanatic/ClickingActivities/README.md

 Click this link for Part 2 of the tutorial: https://www.codingfanatic.com/2019/09/09/clicking-to-start-activities-44-100-days-of-code/

+Click this link for Part 3 of the tutorial: https://www.codingfanatic.com/2019/09/16/the-activity-stack-45-100-days-of-code/

-Click this link for Part 1 of 2 videos: https://youtu.be/lQUSOVZr63s
+Click this link for Part 1 of 3 videos: https://youtu.be/lQUSOVZr63s

-Click this link for Part 2 of 2 videos https://www.youtube.com/watch?v=2tY1Ssf8jnQ
+Click this link for Part 2 of 3 videos https://www.youtube.com/watch?v=2tY1Ssf8jnQ

+Click this link for Part 3 of 3 videos https://www.youtube.com/watch?v=7Cnzk9X-JAE